Applying for a patent

 How can patent office decisions be appealed in your jurisdiction?

-IP Office decisions rejecting the grant of a patent (or supplementary protection certificate) can be appealed before the Patents Court (part of the UK High Court).
+UK IP Office decisions rejecting the grant of a patent (or supplementary protection certificate) can be appealed before the Patents Court (part of the UK High Court).

 Timescale and costs